Jim Duffy (footballer)

-James Duffy (born 27 April 1959) is a Scottish football coach and former player, who is currently in his second spell as manager of Scottish League One club Clyde.
+James Duffy (born 27 April 1959) is a Scottish football coach and former player, who was most recently the director of football at Scottish League Two club Clyde.

 During his playing career he played for Celtic, Greenock Morton, Dundee (three spells) and Partick Thistle.

 His managerial career has involved spells with Falkirk, Hibernian, Dundee (two spells – first as player-manager), Brechin City, Greenock Morton, Dumbarton and Ayr United.
-Duffy also had a brief Director of Football role at Hearts and an extensive coaching career including spells in English football.
+Duffy also had a brief director of football role at Hearts and an extensive coaching career including spells in English football.

 Playing career

 Duffy was born in Glasgow, growing up in the Maryhill area of the city (specifically the Wyndford estate) where he was a childhood friend and neighbour of Charlie Nicholas.
 Like Nicholas, Duffy began his senior career with Celtic.
 Duffy, however, was unable to follow his friend into the Celtic first team and moved to Greenock Morton.
 His career developed greatly there, and in 1985 he was named Scottish PFA Players' Player of the Year despite Morton being relegated.

 He moved to Dundee, only for his career to apparently be ended by injury aged only 28.
 After brief spells as Airdrieonians assistant manager in 1988, and then as manager of Falkirk, he made a playing comeback with Dundee before joining Partick Thistle.
 Duffy then returned to Dundee for a third spell in 1992 as player/assistant manager to Simon Stainrod.
 Duffy then succeeded Stainrod to become player-manager in the autumn of 1993.